remche/terraform-openstack-rke2/README.md

 ### Availability Zones
 Changes to a module's `availability_zones` will intentionally *not* cause the recreation of instances.
 You must manually `taint` the `module.controlplane.module.server.openstack_compute_instance_v2.instance` for force the recreation of the resource.

+### Proxy

+You can specify a proxy via `proxy_url` variable.
+Private address ranges are automatically excluded, you can add more addresses via `no_proxy` variable.
+You might want to add you organization's DNS domain (that of the Keystone OpenStack API endpoint).